Why Having Fredrick P Niemann Esq., Can and (Likely) Will Save You $$$ In Your Estate Planning

-Here’s Why Working with Fredrick P Niemann Esq.
-May Be the Better Approach
+Here’s Why Working with Fredrick P Niemann Esq. and Hanlon Niemann & Wright May Be the Better Approach

 The advantage of working with me is not only my legal expertise but my real life experience.
 I have wisdom, wisdom gained from decades of practicing law and meeting with thousands of families.
-My life experience comes in part from having children and a family of my own.
-I have four children.
-I have been through their early childhood, adolescence and into their emerging adult lives.
-I have sat with hundreds of couples who are in second and later marriages, often times with children of prior marriages which I call blended families.
-I have counselled LBGT couples and business owners who are looking to provide for the future and their succession planning.
-There are so many decisions that must be made and thoroughly contemplated before “filling in the form of a prepackaged legal document”, that one size truly does not fit all and you may plan an outcome you never contemplated or intended.
+My life experience comes (in part) from four children, a spouse, and a family of my own.
+I have experienced my children’s early childhood, adolescence and now their emerging adult lives.
+I have sat with hundreds of couples who are in second and later marriages, often with children of prior marriages which I call blended families.
+I have counseled LBGT couples and business owners who are looking to provide for the future and their succession planning.
+There are so many decisions that must be made and thoroughly contemplated before “filling in the form of a prepackaged legal document”, that one size truly does not fit all and you may mistakenly plan an outcome you never contemplated or intended.

 I often use this analogy with families.
-If you decide to do the electrical work on your own house and it burns down because you made a mistake, you don’t get your house back because you were “not an experienced electrician”.
+If you decide to do the electrical work on your home and it burns down because you made a mistake, you don’t get your house back because you were “not an experienced electrician”.
 You have lost your house.
 It’s not coming back.
 The same analogy applies with legal work.
 Maybe you are capable of doing it, in which case, I encourage you to pursue it to save money but often times you will not save money and by meeting with me or an experienced estate planning attorney you will likely save money plus have the confidence that the work product you sign meets your objectives.

-People also question the costs of estate planning and what I call the value proposition.
+People rightfully question the costs of estate planning and what I call the value proposition.
 If we are going to charge more than “legal zoom” or “rocket lawyer” then we need to justify the value of our fees.
 That proposition is easily addressed because with me you get all of your documents prepared at a flat fee charge.
 I will recommend only those documents you need for today and if appropriate for tomorrow and beyond.
 You will know what the cost is before you authorize me to start.
-My documents will (most times) include (as part of my flat fee)Durable a Healthcare Directive(s) and Living Will, Simple and Complex Power(s) of Attorney, Last Will and Testament and/or a Revocable or Irrevocable Trust.
+My documents will (most times) include (as part of my flat fee) a Durable Healthcare Directive and Living Will, Simple and Complex Power(s) of Attorney, Last Will and Testament and/or a Revocable or Irrevocable Trust.
 These are documents which you need now and/or in the future.
-My documents will also include (as advisable) a trust for minor and/or incapacitated disabled children, spouses, special needs adults and under appropriate circumstances I’ll address asset protection planning for later life illness, and possible nursing home placement.
+My documents will also include (as advisable) a trust for minor and/or incapacitated disabled children, spouses, special needs adults.
+In appropriate circumstances, I will address asset protection planning for age-related life illness, and possible nursing home placement.
 I will also talk to you about the importance of beneficiary designation(s) and how to avoid probate and reduce New Jersey Death and Inheritance Taxes.

-So you see, our firm really does offer you a value proposition.
+So, you see, our firm really does offer you a value proposition.
 You get what you need and nothing more at a price that is generally less than other firms, particularly large law firms.
 But there is also another big difference with us and that has to do with the personal and generally friendly culture known of Hanlon Niemann & Wright.
 Every day we sincerely strive to give our clients the attention they need to address the unique circumstances of life and those that you seek to protect.
 Read about our culture in the many testimonials you see online.